MicrosoftDocs/windows-itpro-docs/windows/deployment/update-boot-image.md

 1. Inspect the contents of the extracted files in the extract folder and identify the servicing stack update (SSU) CAB file.
 One of the files should be called `SSU-<Version>-<Arch>.cab`.
 For example, `SSU-19041.3205-x64.cab`.
 Make a note of the name of the servicing stack update (SSU) CAB file.

-1. Apply the servicing stack update (SSU) CAB file to the boot image using the following command:
+1. Using the name of the servicing stack update (SSU) CAB file obtained in the previous step, apply the servicing stack update (SSU) CAB file to the boot image using the following command:

     ### [:::image type="icon" source="images/icons/powershell-18.svg"::: **PowerShell**](#tab/powershell)